Raise the Bar on Backcountry Communication with Rocky Talkie 5-Watt Radios

 Pro-Grade, Reliable Radio Comms

-The number one advantage of the Rocky Talkie 5-Watt radio is its 5-Watt power.
-They may look like small FRS radios, but they offer professional-grade communication on all levels.
-Five watts is standard for professional VHF radios and allows for clear comms over long distances.
+The Rocky Talkie 5-watt radio’s number one advantage is its 5-watt power.
+Although they may look like small FRS radios, they offer professional-grade communication on all levels.
+Five watts is the standard for professional VHF radios and allows for clear communications over long distances.

 The usable range for the Rocky Talkie 5-Watt is several miles at a minimum and up to more than 10 miles, given an ideal line of sight scenario in the high alpine.
 And we are talking clear, crisp comms, not broken static-filled garble.
 The Rocky Talkie 5-Watt has performed as well as my 5-watt Icom VHF radio in the field.